specify/specify.github.io/sphinx/aws/add_new_instance_to_specify_cloud.md

-# Add new Specify instance to Specify Cloud
+# Add new instance to Specify Cloud

 ## Example for <dbname>